bodiddlie/reblog/app/routes/rotjs-tutorial/part13.md

   }
 ```

-We've update the constructor to take in a base power and defense now instead of the raw values.
-We'll use these to calclulate
+We've updated the constructor to take in a base power and defense instead of the raw values.
+We'll use these to calculate
 the total attribute along with any equipment bonuses.
 Let's add a few getters to do this for us:

 ```typescript